zowe/docs-site/docs/extend/extend-apiml/onboard-wizard.md

 **Follow these steps:**

-1. In the ... , click the 'Onboard New API' dropdown located in the navbar.
+1. In the dashboard of the API Catalog, click the 'Onboard New API' dropdown located in the navbar.
    ![Onboarding](../../images/api-mediation/wizard-onboard-button.png)
 2. Choose the type of onboarding according to your preference (static or via enablers).
    ![Enablers](../../images/api-mediation/wizard-enablers.png)